Halloumi Cheese vs Wensleydale Cheese

 Halloumi's texture can be described as "semihard".
 Wensleydale's texture can be described as "firm and crumbly".

-Halloumi Cheese has a mild, salty flavor.
+Halloumi Cheese has a mild, salty taste.
 Halloumi's aroma can be described as "strong".
-Wensleydale Cheese has a fresh, lemony tang flavor.
+Wensleydale Cheese has a fresh, lemony tang taste.

 Appearance and Aging